heremaps/xyz-documentation/docs/cli/add-on.md

 ## GIS

 The CLI has access to a number of convenient geopspatial data functions via the `here xyz gis` command.
 Some of these functions add properties to the original features, while others create data in a new space.
+These functions are based on popular JavaScript tools like turf.js and D3, and are [designed to be modular](https://github.com/heremaps/here-cli/blob/master/src/gisUtil.ts) so you can easily add your own.

 ### Options